At the moment, we report on a subset of incidents that are reported to 911.

 - Verbal disputes that do not involve weapons or lead to physical altercations

 Past Incidents: Many incidents are reported to police after they are already over.
 We generally don’t include incidents where police are simply responding to take a report, since past incidents no longer impact public safety.
+We may include if there's indication of an ongoing investigation, suspect search, or a new development occurs.

 We are always trying to improve our ability to report on what matters most to our users.
 If you know of a major incident or crime in your neighborhood that was reported to 911 but did not show up in the app, please send details to firstname.lastname@example.org, and we'll look into it.